David Hancocks: Activism and criticism of zoos

-Hancocks has become an outspoken critic of zoos and similar institutions, claiming that they are fundamentally unchanged, advancing very little beyond superficial improvements since the era of Victorian menageries, and must realize their power that must be put towards conservation and education by changing their scope and concept.
+Hancocks has become an outspoken critic of zoos and similar institutions, claiming that they are fundamentally unchanged, advancing very little beyond superficial improvements since the era of Victorian menageries, and must realise that their power must be put towards conservation and education by changing their scope and concept.
 To this point, Hancocks has stated his concern that zoos' persistent focus on charismatic megafauna and on individual animal species, rather than their place in ecosystems as a whole, detracts from the overall message of conservation and ecology that zoos have the potential to achieve.
 Hancocks equates zoos to museums by saying that both are "object-driven" as opposed to thematically "story-driven."
-He criticizes zoos for merely selecting an object or an animal for display, rather than selecting a path of information and choosing objects to enhance it.
+He criticises zoos for merely selecting an object or an animal for display, rather than selecting a path of information and choosing objects to enhance it.
 Hancocks has stated that for zoos to achieve their potential, they must move away from simply being places that put animals on display, and instead evolve into all-encompassing natural history museums with a focus on the whole of Nature, and on improved animal welfare.
 Hancocks has also stated the possibility of reducing the number of zoos in more regulated environments, and better matching animals to their climates, comparing the potential of zoos to Disney parks, and claiming that with a handful of very large zoos they could become tourist attractions that would generate more money, better standards, and higher welfare for the animals, rather than many spread-out animal exhibitions with different rules and styles of management.

 Hancocks has also become highly critical of keeping elephants in captivity, and states that their breeding programs only aim to replenish a depleting zoo elephant stock and do not contribute to elephant conservation.
 He notes that stereotypic activities in zoo elephants, such as monotonous pacing and repetitive swaying in zoo elephants is the result of small enclosed spaces with little to no opportunity to interact with or manipulate natural objects.
 He has been outspoken about his former employer, the Woodland Park Zoo's elephant enclosure in particular, stating that Seattle's climate and the enclosure's size are not conductive to a happy, healthy life in elephants.
 Hancocks is an advocate for sanctuaries in climates better suited to elephants, citing both the Performing Animal Welfare Society (PAWS) Sanctuary in California, and The Elephant Sanctuary in Hohenwald, Tennessee as examples of these.

-Hancocks is also an advisor to the Whale Sanctuary Project, a project that serves to create a sanctuary for performing orcas in Nova Scotia.